What are fleas?

-Fleas don’t just affect homes with pets; they are a pest that plague homeowners across the country both in their yards and in their homes.
+Fleas don’t just affect homes with pets; they are pests that plague homeowners across the country both in their yards and in their homes.
 Fleas are wingless insects with hard, flattened bodies that are reddish-brown.
 They have large back legs, which they use to jump onto their hosts.
 They have specialized mouthparts that they use to bite through the skin of their host and feed on their blood.

 Fleas feed on blood as their sole source of food.
 Cats, dogs, mice, rats, squirrels, foxes, skunks, raccoons, and many other wild animals are their favorite hosts.
 Fleas prefer to feed on animals, but in the case of a large infestation or if we are all that is available, they will also feed on the blood of people.

 Fleas are not necessarily dangerous, and the health risks that they pose to people living in the United States are minimal.
 But, they are most definitely unwanted pests.
 Their bites are very itchy, and the constant scratching may lead to the development of a secondary infection.
 In the case of a large infestation, fleas and their excrement may exacerbate respiratory problems and allergies.